Gittechie-111/ECOMMERCE-SYSTEM/README.md

 🌟 *E-Commerce System* 🌟

 🎯 *Description*

 This is a simple e-commerce system implemented in C++.
 The system allows customers to create orders containing multiple products, process payments via credit card, and save order details to a file.
 The code demonstrates key object-oriented programming concepts such as encapsulation, inheritance, polymorphism, and abstraction.

 ✨ *Features*

 - 🛒 *Product Management*: Create and manage products with attributes like name, price, and quantity.
+-
 - 👤 *Customer Management*: Create customers with names and email addresses.
+-
 - 📦 *Order Management*: Create orders for customers that can include multiple products.
+-
 - 💳 *Payment Processing*: Simulate credit card payment processing.
+-
 - 💾 *File I/O*: Save order details to a text file.
+-
+- 🖥 *Command-Line Interface*: Interact with the system through a simple menu.

 🔧 *Requirements*
 - C++11 or higher
 - A C++ compiler (e.g., g++, clang++)
 - Basic knowledge of command-line operations

 📥 *Installation*
 1. Clone the repository: